“Reach out and LISTEN”

 “You are worth so much more than drugs can give you”

 The 2018 National Survey on Drug Use and Health reported that nearly 20.3 million Americans aged 12 or over were living with a Substance Use Disorder (SUD).
 Prevention works, and it can come in many forms; there is no “earliest” age to start.
-Click on the links below to find out what you can do today.
-For more information on prevention, click here.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) website has more information about SUD prevention.